 Classes are organized by grade; we have a 6th grade, 7th Grade, and 8th Grade Ensemble.

-In the sixth grade, students begin with a wind instrument (e.g., flute, clarinet, saxophone, trumpet, or trombone.)
-In the second semester, they may opt to stay on their wind instrument or to switch to a string instrument (e.g., violin, viola, cello, or double bass.)
-Students also begin singing together and learning to use solfeg sight-singing techniques (i.e., scales using “Do, Re, Mi,” etc.) World music units also begin in the sixth grade with Native American music and West African music.
+In the sixth grade, students begin with a wind instrument, such as flute, clarinet, saxophone, trumpet, or trombone.
+In the second semester, students can continue with their wind instruments or switch to string instruments.
+Those options include violin, viola, cello, or double bass.
+Students also begin vocal music using Solfège sight-singing techniques (i.e., scales using “Do, Re, Mi,” etc.) Our world music unit begins with Indigenous North American and West African music.